 Why do Real Estate Agents need insurance?

 Your job is big, but they say “With great power comes great responsibility”, which we believe may come with great risk.
-There is a chance that you may make a mistake in valuing a property, you don’t install signage properly, or fall victim to a cyber attack.
+There is a chance that you don’t install signage properly or fall victim to a cyber attack.
 This is where having insurance in place can help ensure your business stays afloat.

 When it comes to deciding which insurance you need to take out, there are a wide range of options available to you, and deciding which ones you need isn’t easy.
 Your broker can help you understand each policy’s coverage and their terms and conditions so you can make a decision based on what’s right for you.